jwmullins92/budget-simple/README.md

   -create your budget categories
   -create a new budget period and assign a budgeted amount to each category -log transactions
-  -track spendings and easily adapt your budget from the dashboard
+  -track spending and easily adapt your budget from the dashboard

 Features
 --------